We will be reviewing games both old and new to provide people with useful information and opinions to help people find their perfect game.

 Tensions are running high and conflict seems imminent between the two nations of Lucis and Niflheim.
 King Regis organizes a meeting with the Niflheim empire to sign a peace treaty.

 Noctis Lucas Caelum, son of King Regis, sets out with his trusted friends and guardians Ignis Scientia, Gladiolus Amicitia, and Prompto Argentum to the great city of Altissia where he will wed Lady Lunafreya, this wedding signifying the end of the conflict between the nations of Lucis and Niflheim.

-Final Fantasy 15 differs from some of its predecessors in terms of the combat system it uses.
+This game differs from some of its predecessors in terms of the combat system it uses.
 In some of the previous games in the franchise, turn-based combat was mainly used.
 The approach in Final Fantasy 15 is to use an active combat system.

 The first character you control in combat is Noctis.
 There are three components to basic combat, these being:

 As you progress through the game, the combat system opens up via an ascension grid that allows you to improve the way Noctis interacts in combat.

 Open World Traversal and Character Interaction